aleksuuu/uuu.fmstr/README.md

 ## To run in Max

 Use `uuu.fmstr.maxpat` in the top directory.
+Make sure to keep all the other files in the directory.

 ## To run in Ableton Live